How to Minimize Criminal Liability in Government Contract Fraud Lawsuits and Procurement Investigations

 Fact specific situations in construction fraud investigations

 When a company is part of a federal construction fraud investigation, the case becomes very complex.
 The industry practices, FAR requirements and allegations by federal law enforcement can create problematic situations.
 Besides being innocent until proven guilty, the reality is that the construction firm is actual on the defense at the beginning of the investigation.
 Having a construction investigation lawyer that understands procurement regulations can be beneficial to the company.
+See important information about cooperating and proffer agreements.

 The procurement & government contract investigation process